| Council | North Tyneside |

 What are the best schools in Chirton?

 Chirton has 28 schools nearby.
-The top-rated Ofsted Outstanding schools are New York Primary School and St Bede's Catholic Primary School, South Shields.
-Other well-regarded schools rated Good by Ofsted include Monkseaton Middle School and Langley First School.
+The top-rated Ofsted Outstanding school is New York Primary School.
+Other well-regarded schools rated Good by Ofsted include St Thomas More Catholic High School and King Edward Primary School.

 What are the demographics of Chirton?